kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 spreadsheet with the rows being separate records from the database and the columns being the attributes (fields) in the database.
 The recipe works whether your cursor selects all the fields (SELECT *) or selects just a subset of fields from the table.
-  CHAPTER 10  PL/SQL COLLECTIONS AND RECORDS
-219
 The BULK COLLECT portion of the fetch statement is more efficient than looping through the data in a standard cursor loop because PL/SQL switches control to the database just once to retrieve the data as opposed to switching to the database for each record retrieved in a cursor FOR ..
 LOOP.
 In a BULK COLLECT, all records meeting the query condition are retrieved and stored in the data structure in a single operation.
 Once the records are retrieved, processing may occur in a standard FOR .. standard FOR ..
 LOOP.

-10-5.
+## 10-5.
 Creating and Accessing Hash Array Collections
 **Problem**
 You want to use a single cursor to query employee data and sum the salaries across departments.
 **Solution**